On the ground with East region CEO: An effective strategy is key to containing rising health care costs

 - A third-party claims administrative agreement

-In the South and throughout the Gulf states, tiered networks are finding a foothold.
+In the South and throughout the Gulf states, various network designs are finding a foothold.
 These are characterized by:

 - A broad range of provider choices